cs50/libcs50/README.md

 1. If, when executing a program, you see `error while loading shared libraries: libcs50.so.8: cannot open shared object file: No such file or directory`:
 Add `export LD_LIBRARY_PATH=/usr/local/lib` to your `.bashrc`.

-Close and reopen any terminal windows.
+Close and Reopen any terminal windows.

 ## Usage